 - Start slowly, and gradually challenge yourself.
 Aim to do a core workout two to three times a week.
 Start with basic exercises.
 When you can do a full set of reps easily, move on to a slightly more advanced set of exercises.
 Changing exercise routines can also help prevent boredom and keep you motivated.

 - Sprinkle in core work throughout your day.
 Look for opportunities to do short bursts of exercises or stretches a few times a day.
 You can do this daily or start slowly with just a few days a week — say, every Monday and Thursday — then gradually incorporate core exercises into additional days.

 - Tack core work on to strength sessions.
 When you do your twice-weekly strength training sessions (see the recommendations above), add two extra core exercises to your regimen.
 When you have time or when it becomes easy to do the core exercises, step it up again by beginning a separate core workout or sprinkling bursts of core work throughout your day.

-For more details on developing an exercise plan, buy Gentle Core Exercises, a Special Health Report from Harvard Medical School.
+For more information on increasing your core strength and improving your balance, check out Gentle Core Exercises a Special Health Report from Harvard Medical School.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.